RaymondNwambuonwo/Code-Differently-Front-End-Track/CSS/Capstone.md

 - The navbar should always be at the top of the viewport.

-- Landing page incorporates media queries and is responsive across all devices.
+- Landing page incorporates media queries and is responsive across desktops/laptops, mobile, and tablet.

 - Landing page should utilize CSS flexbox and/or grid.